Skip to main content

 Click Connect

 Click + Connect.
-A secure WordPress authorization window will open.
-Sign in and grant SnowSEO the required permissions.
-Once authorized, the integration status changes to Connected.
+A secure WordPress authorization window opens where you sign in to your WordPress admin and grant SnowSEO permission.
+Once authorized, the status changes to Connected.

 Ghost CMS